benbahrenburg/Ti.OneTok/iOS/README.md

 * You need Titanium 1.8.2 or greater.
 * This module will only work with iOS 4.2 or great.

+<h2>Running the module on your device</h2>
+Titanium by default builds for armv6, armv7, and i386.
+The OneTok SDK only supports armv7 and i386.
+This means it will run fine in the Simulator but error when using the "Install to device" option in Titanium Studio.

+To fix this issue, please follow the below:

+1. Build your project in Titanium Studio with the usual "Install to device" option
+2. When you see an error in the console window, you then need to navigate to your projects build/iphone/ folder
+3. Open the xcode project {ProjectName}.xcodeproj
+4. Switch all of the armv6 | armv7 references to only have armv7
+5. Use the deploy to device option within xcode

 <h2>Module Setup</h2>

 * Download the latest release from the [dist folder](https://github.com/benbahrenburg/Ti.OneTok/tree/master/iOS/dist) or you can build it yourself